-Grief Counseling in Jenison MI
+Grief Counseling Near Grand Rapids, MI

-Grief Counseling & Grief TherapyYou’re grieving and experiencing grief.
+Therapy with Grief Counselors in Jenison, MIYou’re grieving and experiencing grief.
 You need hope and want to live life again.

 Grief counseling is needed.
 When you’re grieving, you may not want to talk about it without crying.
 All you think about is how you wished the loneliness and hurt would stop.
 You’re desperate to have them back.
 The warm smile, the hug, their smell… they seem so close yet so far away.
 It seems like yesterday.
 Every day you miss them more.
 Sometimes you cry so hard it hurts.
 You find yourself just sitting there, staring, doing nothing…you just can’t seem to want to care.
-All you want is to hear their voice, to have them back to tell them you love them one more time.Life after loss hurts.
-It’s lonely and you just want them back.
+All you want is to hear their voice, to have them back to tell them you love them one more time.

-At first it you thought you could make it.
-You try to do what you used to do…get up, get ready for work, eat.
+At first, you thought you could make it.
+You try to do what you used to do…get up, get ready for work, and eat.
 Then you remember.
 They’re not there anymore.
-You sigh and try to fight back the tears and tell yourself “OK, I can do this….”

-Meanwhile, your family and friends try to help.
-Some offer to spend time with you and hit helps a little bit.
-Others invite you to do things to help keep you busy which is a break from the hurt while you’re busy… but then you get home.
 Your friends and family, they mean well, but they don’t really get it.
 So you smile and nod and say thank you.
-However, on the inside you’re a mess.
+However, on the inside, you’re a mess.
 They don’t know you barely got to work today.
 They compliment you but they don’t know it took all you had for the day to take a shower and get dressed.

 Remember to care for yourself when you’re grieving.
+Grief Counseling can help with that.

 It can be hard to remember to take care of yourself when you’re grieving.
-You may not have the energy to continue day to day routines.
+You may not have the energy to continue day-to-day routines.
 You may think you don’t deserve to be happy or have fun.
-Sometimes you just want a break form talking about it with everyone.
+Sometimes you just want a break from talking about it with everyone.
 That’s ok too.
-Grief may feel like your love has no place to go anymore…The symptoms of a grieving person.
+Grief may feel like your love has no place to go anymore…

 How does a person grieve?
 How long can a person grieve?
 When will grief get better?

 There’s no one size fits all answer to those questions.
 Grief is different for everyone.
-It’s unique to each person, family and culture.
-There are physical symptoms of grief, emotional symptoms of grief, and different behavioral reactions to grief.Emotional Symptoms of Grief
+At Great Lakes Wellness Counseling we understand that it’s unique to each person, family, and culture.
+There are physical symptoms of grief, emotional symptoms of grief, and different behavioral reactions to grief.

 Normal Emotional Symptoms of Grief